xmartlabs/python-template/README.md

 Once the containers and server are running, you can go to `http://localhost:8000/docs` to see the automatic interactive API documentation.

 In case you don't to use VS Code and dev containers, or you want to set up the environment in a different way.
+You must have:

+- `Python >3.13`
-You must have `Python >3.11`, [Poetry](https://python-poetry.org/docs/#installation) (don't forget to install the dependencies from the lock file), and a [PostgreSQL](https://www.postgresql.org/) database, setting the corresponding environment variables for the database connection.
+- [Poetry](https://python-poetry.org/docs/#installation) (don't forget to install the dependencies from the lock file)
+- [PostgreSQL](https://www.postgresql.org/) database, setting the corresponding environment variables for the database connection.

 ## Migrations